-Experts offer advice on modules and alternatives to combat common issues.
+Experts offer advice on modules and alternatives to combatting common issues.

 Fixes for Common OS Issues

 In Joomla, presentation of menus is done via modules.
-Depending on how the site looks, publishers may want to make a separate module (a copy of the main module, but with slightly different parameters) for each sub-menu.
+Depending on how the site’s look, publishers may want to make a separate module (ja copy of the main module, but with slightly different parameters) for each sub-menu.
 Another approach is to use one module and control which levels are displayed.
 Experiment with start level, end level, and whether to display sub-menu items to get the display you want.

 Browser Issues.
 Does your content publish correctly on Firefox but not Internet Explorer?
 There’s a reason.
 “That’s a bug in the Drupal system,” said Free.
 “Typically we tell people to use Firefox when managing content since it does the least amount of damage to markup (IE is a prime culprit).”

 Formatting.
 For anyone knee-deep in the OS world, formatting can be the bane of your existence.
 The trick, said Free, is not to copy and paste copy directly from Microsoft Word, but do everything in a plain text editor and suggested online resources that can strip out these egregious markups.
 “It’s not fool proof, but is helpful,” he said of the available modules, which are like plugins.
 Once installed, these editors create rich text and function as other word processors (albeit very basic) that write the corresponding HTML as you type.”
 Try:

 Permissions.
 A general complaint with regards to Drupal is “‘I’m trying to change a page on the site and my changes aren’t sticking,’” said Free.
 Enable the “content permissions” helper module that comes packaged with the CCK as a first step.
 If it’s already enabled, check the field permissions for that user at “admin/user/permissions.”
 By default, only users with administer CCK privileges can edit/view each field, he added.